ixvu/w4111_wiki/transactions.md

         * In the second case, you might not have enough money to give!
 * **NOTE:** A serial schedule does not necessarily guarantee an error free application; it only ensures that there are no anomalies due to ACID violations

-# Correctness
+# V. Correctness
 * What does correctness mean?
     * What are "correct" results when running transactions concurrently?
     * On crash or abort, how do we ensure that we can recover to a "correct" state?
     * **Definition:** An interleaving is "correct" if its results are the same as a serial ordering (so basically a serializable schedule)

-# Serializable Schedules: the "gold standard" for correctness
+# VI.
+Serializable Schedules: the "gold standard" for correctness
 * Why?
 Because they prevent concurrency anomalies.
 For example:
     * **Write/Read Conflicts (Dirty Reads):**
         * Consider the following schedule S: